Table of contents

 An easy way to create a responsive dashboard is to provide user controls to the audience.

 This would help the audience to start at the overview and then move to the detailed sections as per their needs and preferences.
 Providing filters, sorting options, and several other customization features can benefit the customers in a better way.

-Nowadays there are many companies available in the market where you can hire a dedicated team of developers to design or develop a dashboard as per your needs.
+Nowadays there are many companies available in the market who offer developers for hire which can help in designing or developing an effective dashboard as per your needs.